Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Evaluation

-\paragraph{Plots.} Every data point is the mean of 5 runs of 2 minutes each (after excluding warmup and cooldown, the relevant cross-section is at least 1 minute).
+Every data point is the mean of 5 runs of 2 minutes each (after excluding warmup and cooldown, the relevant cross-section is at least 1 minute).
 All plots further depict one standard deviation from the mean using either colored shaded areas or black error bars (which may be too small to notice).
+Experimental data can be found online (see \cref{appendix:artifact}).